Ford Mustang Mach 1: First generation facelift (1971–1973)

-In 1971, the Mach 1 was available with three 351 Cleveland engines; the H-code 2-V, the M-code 4-V, and beginning in May 1971, the Q-code 351CJ (Cobra Jet or GT engine).
+In 1971, the Mach 1 was available with a 302 Windsor engine, the F-code, and three 351 Cleveland engines; the H-code 2-V, the M-code 4-V, and beginning in May 1971, the Q-code 351CJ (Cobra Jet or GT engine).
 M & Q code engines were produced concurrently up until the end of 71 model year production.
 There were also two 429ci options, the C-code CJ (Cobra Jet) & J-code CJ-R (Cobra Jet – Ram Air).
 Buying the optional "Drag Pak" 3.91 (V) or 4.11 (Y) rear gears turned either 429 into a "Super Cobra Jet", with a solid lifter cam, Holley 780cfm carb and special rotating assembly with forged pistons.

-One of the most recognizable features of the '71–'73 Mach 1s is the hood design with dual scoops.
+One of the most recognizable features of the 1971–1973 Mach 1 is the hood design with dual scoops.
 The hood was a no-cost option on the 302 cars and standard on all others.
-The basic hood had non-functional NACA ducts, but when ordered with the Ram Air option, it became functional.
-The Ram Air option included a vacuum-controlled door inside each scoop, and a fiberglass under-hood 'plenum' that directed cool, outside air through a modified, rubber-ringed air filter housing and into the carburetor.
-The ram-air option also included a pair of 1970 Mach1-style chrome twist hood locks and a two-tone hood paint treatment in either 'matte black' or 'argent' (matte silver), which coordinated with the decals and striping.
-The option also received either a "351 RAM AIR" or "429 RAM AIR" decal on each side of the hood, depending upon the engine ordered.
+The basic hood had non-functional NACA-style submerged ducts, but when ordered with the Ram Air option, it became functional.
+It included a vacuum-controlled door inside each scoop, and a fiberglass under-hood 'plenum' that directed cool, outside air through a modified, rubber-ringed air filter housing and into the carburetor.
+Ram-air also included a pair of 1970 Mach1-style chrome twist hood locks and a two-tone hood paint treatment in either 'matte black' or 'argent' (matte silver), which coordinated with the decals and striping.
+The option also received either a "351 RAM AIR" or "429 RAM AIR" decal on each side of the hood.

 In 1972, the 429CJ & SCJ engines were dropped from the lineup, and horsepower ratings dropped across the board due to the switch to new SAE net horsepower calculations and a 4-degree camshaft retard built into the timing set.
 This year also produced the fewest Mach 1 sales of the 1971–73 generation.
-There are no major differences in the '71 and '72 Mach 1s externally.
+There are no major external differences in the 1971 and 1972 Mach 1 models.
 The 1972 Mach 1 also saw the deletion of the pop-open gas cap, which was replaced with the standard twist-on cap found on the other Mustang models that year.
 The 302 Windsor remained as the base Mach 1 engine.
 There were again three 351 Cleveland engine options for 1972.
-A 2-barrel, the 4-barrel 351CJ, and a new for '72 R-code 351HO, essentially a lower compression Boss 351 engine.
+A 2-barrel, the 4-barrel 351CJ, and a new R-code 351HO, essentially a lower compression Boss 351 engine.